-MEGAN was originally written in 2002 as a Visual Basic (within ACCESS) code by Alex Guenther and used internally at NCAR.
-The Visual Basic code was converted into a "stand-alone" FORTRAN code by Jack Chen, a WSU graduate student so that it could be used with regional air quality modeling.
-Guenther and colleagues continued to improve the model and the updates were integrated into the "stand-alone" FORTRAN code was updated primarily by Tanarit Sakulyanontvittaya (PhD student at University of Colorado).
-This version of the code (MEGAN v2.04) was released publicly on October 29, 2007 along with all of the driving variables required to run the model.
+MEGAN was originally written in 2002 as a Visual Basic (within ACCESS) code by Alex Guenther.
+The Visual Basic code was converted into a "stand-alone" FORTRAN code by Jack Chen, a WSU PhD student so that it could be used for regional air quality modeling.
+Guenther and colleagues continued to improve the model and the updates were integrated into the "stand-alone" FORTRAN code by Tanarit Sakulyanontvittaya, a PhD student at the University of Colorado.
+This version of the code (MEGAN v2.04) was released publicly on October 29, 2007 along with the driving variables required to run the model.
 In 2012, Guenther and colleagues integrated new findings and improved parameters and driving variables into a version (MEGAN version 2.10).
-The "stand-alone" FORTRAN code was updated with programming primarily by Xuemei Wang (Professor at Sun-Yat Sen University) and Tan Sakulyanontvittaya (scientist at ENVIRON).
+The "stand-alone" FORTRAN code was updated with programming primarily by Xuemei Wang (Professor at Sun-Yat Sen University) and Tan Sakulyanontvittaya (then a scientist at ENVIRON).
 The code was also implemented into CESM/CLM by Collette Heald (MIT), WRF by Serena Chung (WSU), GEOS-Chem by Dylan Millet (U. Minnesota), SOSA by Michael Boy (U. Helsinki) and other CTMs.
 Single-point versions of MEGANv2.1 (useful for comparing with flux tower data) has also been written in spreadsheet form in Visual Basic (within EXCEL) by Guenther and in MATLAB by Thomas Karl (then a scientist at NCAR) and Python by Hui Wang (UCI PhD student).

 Biogenic VOC emissions research and MEGAN development (MEGAN3 and MEGAN-C for urban areas) is continuing today at the University of California, Irvine.
-The MEGAN3.1 beta code was released in 2019 and the version 3.2 is expected in October 2021.